enjeeneer/CUBES/README.md

 > **Note**
 > The starting of a Devcontainer may take a while the first time you launch it but will drastically speed up on second and further launches.

+## Repo structure and git etiquette

+All experimental code should be added under your personal `exp/<name>` folder.
+This way commits should not conflict with each other.
+Further please commit all your experimental results in your own git branch (e.g. `exp/<name>-creating-building-set`) and not the main branch.
+This separation will prevent not being able to commit and pushing because you haven't merged somebody else's commits.